Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/09_enemy_waves/index.md

 We now want to organize a modest chroregraphy of enemies.
 We will make them enter at a specific time, shooot us and get out of the screen.
 We will organize a level as a succession of enemy waves.
 We will also allow to spawn power-ups in the waves.

-In this step, we will use the monogame data system to store the data of the waves.
+In this step, we will use the MonoGame data system to store the data of the waves.
 We will create a xml file that will be automatically interpreted as wave data thanks to MGCB.

 ## Wave data library